Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-As observed, the command can track correctly without saturation block, whereas overshoot with slow response occurs in presence of the saturation block.
-The second figure shows the output of the integrator.
-With the saturated block, errors are accumulated, leading to delayed convergence, a condition known as an integral windup.
+As observed in the top figure, the command tracks correctly when no saturation block is present, whereas overshoot occurs when the saturation block is included.
+The bottom figure illustrates the output of the integrator `Iout`.
+With the saturated block, `Iout` becomes larger than that without the saturation block.

-Next, let us examine the manipulated variable in the previous and the post saturation block.
+Let us examine why this phenomenon occurs by analyzing the manipulated variable before and after the saturation block.

 ```{image} images/preSat-postSat.svg
     :align: center
     :width: 600
 ```

-In the previous saturation block (`preSat`), the manipulated variable instantaneously exceeds 60, beyond the saturation range of 10.
-On the other hand, the voltage reference in the post saturation block (`postSat`) is limited to 10.
-As demonstrated in this example, the controller disregards the presence of the saturation block because it has no information about real-world saturation occurrences.
-Consequently, the PI controller may provide a higher manipulated variable after getting the higher error, which causes the windup.
+In the previous saturation block (`preSat`), the manipulated variable instantaneously exceeds 60, which is beyond the saturation range of 10.
+In contrast, the voltage reference in the post saturation block (`postSat`) is limited to 10.
+As demonstrated in this example, the controller disregards the presence of the saturation block because it has no information about real-world saturation.
+Consequently, the PI controller continue to increase the manipulated variable after getting the larger error.
+If this error is continuously accumulated, the system exhibits delayed convergence, a condition known as an integral windup.

 #### Disturbance Suppression without/with Actuator Limitations